The New Saint Joseph Catholic Sunday school series is a darling Catholic catechism for children, yet here are some considerations you want to know.

 How was I certain that these things were supposed to be on the altar?

-Over ten years after I first used the NSJFCC and when I had had three books to compare at the same time I could see the successive changes in the catechism at-a-glance, since I could put the booklets open side by side.
+Over ten years after I first used the NSJFCC for Sunday school and when I had had three books to compare at the same time; I could see the successive changes in the catechism at-a-glance, since I could put the booklets open side by side.

 Using due diligence I looked in the front pages to see what years these several books were published.
 I was surprised to find that they all had the same publishing date, 1963. +Francis Cardinal Spellman, New York, gave his Imprimatur and it remains in all three booklets and is maintained in 2012 even though he died forty five years earlier in 1967.